124D.03 Enrollment options program.

 (b) A district that limits enrollment of nonresident pupils under paragraph (a) shall report to the commissioner by July 15 on the number of nonresident pupils denied admission due to the limitations on the enrollment of nonresident pupils.

 Subd.
-4. Desegregation district transfers. (a) This subdivision applies to a transfer into or out of a district that has a desegregation plan approved by the commissioner of education.
+4. Desegregation district transfers. (a) This subdivision applies to a transfer into or out of a district that has a desegregation plan approved by the commissioner of children, families, and learning.

 (b) An application to transfer may be submitted at any time for enrollment beginning at any time.

-(c) A pupil enrolled in a nonresident district under a desegregation plan approved by the commissioner of education is not required to make annual or periodic application for enrollment but may remain enrolled in the same district.
+(c) A pupil enrolled in a nonresident district under a desegregation plan approved by the commissioner of children, families, and learning is not required to make annual or periodic application for enrollment but may remain enrolled in the same district.
 A pupil may transfer to the resident district at any time.

-(d) Subdivision 2 applies to a transfer into or out of a district with a desegregation plan.
+(d) Section 124D.03, subdivision 2, applies to a transfer into or out of a district with a desegregation plan.

 Subd.
 5. Nonresident district procedures.
 A district shall notify the parent or guardian in writing by February 15 whether the application has been accepted or rejected.
 If an application is rejected, the district must state in the notification the reason for rejection.
 The parent or guardian must notify the nonresident district by March 1 whether the pupil intends to enroll in the nonresident district.
 Notice of intent to enroll in the nonresident district obligates the pupil to attend the nonresident district during the following school year, unless the boards of the resident and the nonresident districts agree in writing to allow the pupil to transfer back to the resident district, or the pupil's parents or guardians change residence to another district.
 If a parent or guardian does not notify the nonresident district, the pupil may not enroll in that nonresident district during the following school year, unless the boards of the resident and nonresident district agree otherwise.
 The nonresident district must notify the resident district by March 15 of the pupil's intent to enroll in the nonresident district.
 The same procedures apply to a pupil who applies to transfer from one participating nonresident district to another participating nonresident district.